Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Interview With Barbara A. Luker
+Featured Interview With Beau Monroe

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?